saralain88/sc-idolfest-website/src/markdown-pages/policies.md

 ## Accessibility

-NWIF is committed to making our event accessible to all.
+SCIF is committed to making our event accessible to all.
 Our approach to some accessibility needs are detailed below, but this is not a complete list.
 If you have further accessibility needs, please [contact us](/contact)!

-Our host hotel, the DoubleTree, complies with ADA guidelines in most spaces.
-Their website has a full list of [accessible amenities](https://doubletree3.hilton.com/en/hotels/washington/doubletree-by-hilton-hotel-seattle-airport-CTAC-DT/about/amenities.html).

-Our event space for 2022 is on the first and second floors of the DoubleTree.
-There is a wheelchair-friendly elevator route to the second floor.
-All rooms can be accessed without steps.

-For 2022, we do not anticipate having lines for any panels.
-All panels will be open seating.

-In accordance with the ADA, service animals are permitted in hotel and event space.
-Non-service animals may be permitted in hotel common areas and rooms but are not permitted in NWIF event space.
-Please contact the hotel directly for any questions relating to their pet policy.
+In accordance with the ADA, service animals are permitted in venue and event space.
+Non-service animals may be permitted in venue common areas and rooms but are not permitted in SCIF event space.
+Please contact the venue directly for any questions relating to their pet policy.

 If you are d/Deaf or hard of hearing, we are happy to provide accommodations such as ASL interpretation or live captioning to make our content accessible to you.
 Please request these services with a minimum of one month’s notice.

-The Northern Lights Concert will use strobe lights.
+Our concert may use strobe lights.
 A warning sign will be posted on the door of the Main Auditorium during the concert indicating that flashing lights may be in use.
 If you are photosensitive and would like to attend the concert, please let us know ahead of time so we can review the lighting plan with you.

 ## Photos & Videos

-NWIF attendees should be aware that audio and/or video recordings are frequently made in convention areas and that their likenesses may appear in those recordings.
-Individual members agree to assign without compensation the use of their likeness(es) at NWIF for the use of promotional material such as highlights and videos.
+SCIF attendees should be aware that audio and/or video recordings are frequently made in convention areas and that their likenesses may appear in those recordings.
+Individual members agree to assign without compensation the use of their likeness(es) at SCIF for the use of promotional material such as highlights and videos.

-Everyone must comply with the NWIF anti-harassment policy when taking photos or videos of others.
+Everyone must comply with the SCIF anti-harassment policy when taking photos or videos of others.
 Be respectful and remember cosplay is not consent.

-Any panels or non-Northern-Lights performances may be recorded with the consent of the panelist or performer.

-Northern Lights Day 1 has a no audio/video recording policy (photos are okay).

-Northern Lights Day 2 allows audio/video recordings.
+Some performances may not permit recording.
+Details will be announced closer to the event.

 This policy is specific to attendees.
-NWIF has staff photographers, who may take audio/video recordings during times when attendees are not permitted to record.
+SCIF has staff photographers, who may take audio/video recordings during times when attendees are not permitted to record.

 If you are taking photos for personal use, we request that you give staff photographers priority and move out of their shot if asked.
 Thank you!